St Patrick's Church, Gympie: History

 On 17 July 1887 St Patrick's Church was opened by Rev. Robert Dunne who had become the first Archbishop of Queensland.
-The church was built at a final cost of around £10,000.
+The church was built at a final cost of around A£10,000.
 At the opening, St Patrick's Church, which was built to accommodate 950, was crowded with 1400 people who paid to attend the service.
 The church was described as a landmark for many miles around due to its elevated position, its great height, its pure white stone walls and its well-cut lines.
 St Patrick's was rectangular in plan, though was designed to accommodate the later addition of transepts.
 It was originally built with corrugated iron roof sheeting with small ventilation gablets lining the roof.
-When St Patrick's opened, other churches in Gympie included a timber Presbyterian church on Red Hill, a timber Weslyan Methodist Church on Surface Hill which was replaced in the 1890s by a large brick church, and a small Church of England on Palatine Hill, also replaced by a large brick church in 1888.
+When St Patrick's opened, other churches in Gympie included a timber Presbyterian church on Red Hill, a timber Wesleyan Methodist Church on Surface Hill which was replaced in the 1890s by a large brick church, and a small Church of England on Palatine Hill, also replaced by a large brick church in 1888.

 St Patrick's Church continued to grow under the care of Father Horan; an organ gallery, designed by Hugo Durietz was added in 1896.
 Upon Horan's death on 6 July 1923, Dean Michael O'Flynn became the new parish priest.
 O'Flynn immediately began arrangements for the completion of the east end of the church.
 Brisbane architects, Cavanagh and Cavanagh, were commissioned to design the completion of the southern end, parts of which had been stopped with metal sheeting until this time.
 The extension included a polygonal chancel and flanking this, two smaller polygonal rooms used as the vestry and the sanctuary.
 The tender of Mr Brittam, for an amount of £1790 was accepted by 8 September 1924 and the work was finished in 1925.
 The following year work was completed on the adjacent brick presbytery, which replaced an earlier timber building.

 On 14 April 1929 Archbishop James Duhig dedicated newly installed stained glass windows placed where in the gables where the transepts were to have been extended.
 These windows were dedicated to the remembrance of the Catholic Emancipation and in particular to a key figure in the struggle, Daniel O'Connell.
 Duhig also laid the foundation stone for the new convent, commemorating the centenary of the Sisters of Mercy and the Jubilee of their arrival in Gympie.

 Father O'Flynn remained at St Patrick's until his death in 1935, when he was replaced by Monsignor Timothy Malony.
 Malony undertook vast improvements to the grounds, including paving and lawns around the church, and the construction of broad steps to the church.
 In 1951, the new parish priest Monsignor David Dee, concerned with the lack of accommodation at St Patrick's, established a new Catholic church in northern Gympie, diminishing the large congregation.